Moving right along the brain says to the fingers

 causing oxidation or cancer or whatever the hell they conspire to

 the one that got away.

 But what a ridiculous expression

-when she never would have come back even if you had caught her
+when she never would have come back even if you had

 no one gets away.